 Why should we opt for a Collaborative Divorce rather than regular divorce proceedings?

 By avoiding court proceedings, your private documents and financial statements will not become public records.
-The entire process is designed to uphold your dignity by allowing a Mediator to facilitate a fair settlement through a series of meetings between the two parties and your lawyers.
+The entire process is designed to uphold your dignity by allowing a Mediator to facilitate a fair settlement through a series of meetings between the two parties.
 The primary focus is to identify the priorities, goals, needs and interests of the parties, and help them progress towards and create a settlement that is consistent with their priorities, goals, needs, and interests.
-The parties make your their own decisions based on their own standards.
-Most lawyers involved in the divorce process agree that the parties can often make better decisions about their children and their families than a judge.
+The parties make their own decisions based on their own standards.
+Most people involved in the divorce process agree that they can make better decisions about their children and their families than a judge.